cunningsquid/car-scroller-game/README.md

 ```
 python src/main.py
 ```
-Or double click run.bat on windows and run.sh on linux.
+Or double click run.bat on windows
+Or make run.sh executable to run on linux and macos.

 ## Controls
 - Use the left and right arrow keys or the A and D keys to move the car.